 Ben-David treats her work as landscapes - though the word is released from its traditional signification.
 Rather, landscape is here extended to mean the totality of ways in which we arrange both the natural and artificial aspects of our habitations, and their significance in how we conceive of ourselves.

-In her more recent works ("I Am an Alien", 2017; and "My Playground of Others' Memories", 2014 - 2017) the landscapes were created in the studio by reconstructing subject matter and substance.
+In her more recent works ("I Am an Alien", 2017; "My Playground of Others' Memories", 2014 - 2017; and "Nuance", 2018 - Ongoing) the landscapes were created in the studio by reconstructing subject matter and substance.
 Ben-David's images are confronting with the abstract aesthetic structures that underlie the natural and artificial environments, while experimenting with forms, shapes, textures, patterns and substance, through which she generates a dialogue between photography and FineArt, conceptual rigor and playfulness, representation and abstraction.
 A reminder that what we are looking at is not reality per se, but a reality the artist created.

 Sigal Ben-David lives and works in New York, NY.